joshmu/ts-swarm/README.md

 1. **Runtime Errors**: Enable debug mode by setting `debug: true` in the `swarm.run()` options to get more detailed logs.

 If you're still experiencing issues, please [open an issue](https://github.com/joshmu/ts-swarm/issues) on the GitHub repository with a detailed description of the problem and steps to reproduce it.

+## Acknowledgements

+It goes without saying that this project would not have been possible without the original work done by the OpenAI team. :) Go give the [Swarm API](https://github.com/openai/swarm) a star! ⭐

 ## License